 Policy on Campus Solicitation and Concessions

-In the interest of every student’s right to privacy, health, and safety, the University prohibits solicitation, sales, or door-to-door canvassing (for any purpose) by students or non-students on University property except with the written permission of the Office of Student Involvement.
-Common areas of residence halls and other University facilities may not be used for sales demonstrations or meetings.
-Organizations or individuals seeking to do business with Colgate students are encouraged to rent suitable facilities off campus, subject to applicable Village of Hamilton ordinances.
+The University prohibits the solicitation of goods or services or direct sales by students or non-students on University property except with the written permission of the Office of Student Involvement or for ventures that have approval by University programs such as Thought Into Action.
+Common areas of residence halls and other University facilities may not be used for sales demonstrations.
+Organizations or individuals seeking to do commercial business with Colgate students are encouraged to rent suitable facilities off campus, subject to applicable Village of Hamilton ordinances, or to work with approved University entrepreneurial programs.
+The marketing, advertising and merchandising of credit cards on campus to students is prohibited.

 Policy on Advertising